 The majority of our outstanding debt obligations (maturing at various times through 2031 or, with respect to capital lease obligations through 2106) have fixed interest rates which limit the risk of fluctuating interest rates.
 However, interest rate fluctuations may affect the fair value of our fixed rate debt instruments.
-At December 31, 2011, we had \$2.1 billion of fixed-rate debt outstanding, including our \$275.0 million term loan as the rate is effectively fixed by two interest rate swap agreements, and \$63.1 million of capital lease obligations.
-If market interest rates used to calculate the fair value on our fixed-rate debt instruments at December 31, 2011 had been 1.0% higher, the fair value of those debt instruments at December 31, 2011 had been 1.0% lower, the fair value of those debt instruments on that date would have increased by approximately \$69.1 million.
-If market interest rates used to calculate the fair value of those debt instruments on that date would have encreased by approximately \$69.1 million.
-If market interest rates used to calculate the fair value of those debt instruments on that date would have encreased by approximately \$69.1 million.
+At December 31, 2012, we had \$2.2 billion of fixed-rate debt outstanding, including our \$275.0 million term loan as the rate is effectively fixed by two interest rate swap agreements, and \$71.7 million of capital lease obligations.
+If market interest rates used to calculate the fair value on our fixed-rate debt instruments at December 31, 2012 had been 1.0% higher, the fair value of those debt instruments on that date would have decreased by approximately \$80.0 million.
+If market interest rates used to calculate the fair value of those debt instruments at December 31, 2012 had been 1.0% lower, the fair value of those debt instruments on that date would have increased by approximately \$84.9 million.